Azure-Samples/azure-iot-hub-large-twin-example/README.md

 ```

 Through this structure, a device or module can observe
-- the location of the linked asset
+- the location of the linked asset (e.g. the url to the blob container to which we uploaded `payload.txt`).
 - the timestamp at which the asset was last modified
 - the content type of the asset; while this sample does not currently use this value, one can imagine that the device client may know how to negotiate different content types, e.g., a connected display could present an image or play a video